 I work for the ACT Now fellows and advocacy training program for Miles for Migraine.
 I’d love to tell you more about it!
 ACT Now stands for advocacy connection team and connects volunteers in many ways.
-The fellows and advocacy training program is one.
+The fellows and advocacy training program are one.
 It is a program that trains doctors, patients, and caregivers to be advocates.
-As a migraine advocate, I like connecting with other people living with migraine and their support team.
-But, I will admit that I haven’t done much connection with fellows or doctors when it comes to building awareness.
-I have learned so much personally and continue to be in awe at how advocacy can be sparked into action.
+As a migraine advocate, I like connecting with other people living with migraine and their support teams.
+But, I will admit that I haven’t made much connection with fellows or doctors regarding building awareness.
+I have learned so much personally and am in awe at how advocacy can be sparked into action.
 It feels good to be building up both patients and providers.

 ACT Now Fellows and Advocacy Training Program

-The program is created by the Executive Director, Shirley Kessel, and Doctor Bill Young.
+The Executive Director, Shirley Kessel, and Doctor Bill Young created the program.
 The program includes monthly virtual meetings that educate and discuss various topics on advocacy and the field of migraine and headache disorders.
-The purpose of these meetings is to expose the group to stigma, policy & regulation, how advocacy should be a part of the treatment plan, and much more.
+These meetings expose the group to stigma, policy & regulation, how advocacy should be a part of the treatment plan, and much more.
 I used the “How to tell your story” session to guide my Headache on the Hill speech and felt more confident with the training I received.
 I had the opportunity to be on a team with an ACT Now fellow for Headache on the Hill.
-Our shared experiences in the program led us to lobbying to congress together and a connection in the same city.
+Our shared experiences in the program led us to lobby congress together and make a connection in the same city.

 Each advocacy training contains a knowledgeable speaker to educate and answer questions.
-Break-out sessions also provide intimate discussions about these topics hearing from both the patient/caregiver and doctor perspectives.
+Break-out sessions also provide intimate discussions about these topics from the patient/caregiver and doctor’s perspectives.
 By the end of the program, it is the hope that participants will do advocacy projects.
-We hope they continue to grow in their advocacy efforts with knowledge and inspiration gained from the ACT Now program.
+We hope they continue to grow in their advocacy efforts with the knowledge and inspiration gained from the ACT Now program.

 Miles for Migraine Fellows

-With the severe shortage of headache specialists in our country, part of the mission is to provide the necessary funding to encourage doctors to enter the field.
+With our country’s severe shortage of headache specialists, part of the mission is to provide the necessary funding to encourage doctors to enter the field.
 The money granted to the fellowship programs is used to help fund migraine and headache research initiatives, education, and salaries.

-This year, the participating centers are asked to nominate a fellow to join the advocacy training program in order to educate and inspire future doctor advocates.
+This year, the participating centers are asked to nominate a fellow to join the advocacy training program to educate and inspire future doctor advocates.
 Personally, this is exciting for me.
 As someone living with migraine, I have seen my share of educated doctors and others who clearly don’t understand the disease.
-Fellows training in advocacy makes me excited for the future of their patients and their careers.
+Fellows’ training in advocacy makes me excited for their patients’ future and careers.
 This program highlights the impact on life and exposes the stigma perceived.